 Most recently, Joseph Tanner, a critical care nurse at Emanuel Hospital in Portland, was severely bitten in the thigh and lower leg by a white shark off Indian Beach in Ecola State Park.
 In October 2016, Tanner was hanging vertically in the water, arms on his surfboard, when the shark grabbed his right leg from below and pulled him under.
 “My whole leg was in its mouth,” he said.
 “I thought I was going to die.”
 Tanner repeatedly punched the shark in the gills, and it let him go.
 He was able to grab his board and paddle ashore, rolling off into six inches of water where several people dragged him in.
 Tanner directed his own emergency procedures.
 He knew his blood type and told a bystander how to tie a tourniquet with his surfboard leash.

 He was airlifted to Emanuel (per his request) where he was hospitalized for nine days and underwent multiple surgeries.
 He bears the shark no ill will and has every intention of getting back into the water as soon as he is able.

 Both John Forse and Randy Weldon are still actively surfing.
 Following his encounter in 1998, Forse explored the Nelscott Reef in Lincoln City and now hosts the Nelscott Big Surf Classic, which attracts surfers from around the world.
 These guys know the risks, but they also know the chance of a repeat encounter is extremely low.
 You’re much more likely to get hit by a car, struck by lightning, or meet up with any number of work-related or natural disasters than to be bitten by a shark.

-Story published in July/August 2017 print edition of Oregon Coast Magazine.
+This story appeared in the July/August 2017 issue of Oregon Coast magazine.